Immigration Lawyer Chicago/ Services/ Nonimmigrant Visa Lawyers/ Employment-Based 2nd Preference Visa

 The application for permanent residence is an I-485, which costs between $750-$1,225 depending on an individual’s age.
 Employment-based applicants can file an I-485 concurrently with an I-140 with all the necessary documentation to speed up the process, but it will still take between 8-14 months to approve this step.

 Navigating the employment-based visa process in the U.S. is not easy to do without extensive knowledge of immigration law.
 There are a multitude of specific details that need to be addressed and can be easily overlooked without the guidance of counsel.
-The immigration lawyers at Scott D. Pollock and Associates, P.C. have decades of combined experience in helping guide both employers and foreign workers through this complex application process.
+The Chicago immigration lawyers & Deportation Defense Lawyers at Scott D. Pollock and Associates, P.C. have decades of combined experience in helping guide both employers and foreign workers through this complex application process.
 Reach out as soon as possible to minimize potential risks.
 Contact a member of our team today 312.444.1940.